 Noah Kroloff is a Principal and Co-Founder of GSIS.
-He supports clients on a broad range of matters including homeland and national security policy, crisis and consequence management, government relations and market entrance.
+He supports clients on a broad range of matters including homeland and national security policy, crisis and consequence management, market entrance and message development.

 Mr. Kroloff was also a speechwriter and Assistant to Arizona Attorney General Napolitano, served as an Aide to the New York State Assembly Speaker and taught junior-high school in the South Bronx as a Teach for America Corps member.
-Mr. Kroloff is a Senior Fellow and Lecturer at Yale's Jackson Institute for Global Affairs, serves on the Board of Advisors for the Truman National Security Project and on the Board of Directors for the Zero Abuse Project.
+Mr. Kroloff was a Senior Fellow and Lecturer at Yale's Jackson Institute for Global Affairs, serves on the Board of Advisors for the Progressive Policy Institute and on the Board of Directors of America Loves Kids.
 He holds a BA from St. John's College, a JD from Arizona State University College of Law and resides in Washington, DC with his wife and two children.